WELCOME TO

 - Cannabis terpenes are aromatic compounds that provide cannabis strains with their unique smell and taste.

-- Terpenes in marijuana can cause an “entourage effect” with other cannabinoids to amplify or better balance the potential effects.
+- Terpenes in cannabis can cause an “entourage effect” with other cannabinoids to amplify or better balance the potential effects.

-- The most common cannabis terpenes are Myrcene, Limonene and Borneol.
+- Some of the most common cannabis terpenes are Myrcene, Limonene, and Borneol.

 - Terpenes are widely researched for their therapeutic effects and benefits.